Brian Stock (historian): Administration

 With Charles Halpern, Stock was one of the organizers of the Center for Contemplative Mind and for two years he chaired the committee for the Contemplative Practice Fellowships of the American Council of Learned Societies.

-He was appointed to a six-year term as member of the Academic Advisory Board of the Wissenschaftskolleg zu Berlin in 1991.
+He was appointed to a six-year term as member of the Academic Advisory Board of the Berlin Institute for Advanced Study in 1991.
 He has served on executive committees of the Maison des Sciences de l’Homme, Paris and was a member of the planning committee that founded the Institut d’Études Avancées de Paris.
 He is member of the advisory board of New Literary History and serves on the Comité scientifique of the Revue des Études Augustiniennes, Paris.
 Stock is editor of the Rivista di Storia e Letteratura Religiosa.